 6. Live Life to the Fullest

 It is important when away from home to live life to the fullest, and make every second count.
 Go out with friends and work colleagues.
 Explore the new area, and enjoy the nightlife.
 Remember, there are some definite perks to traveling.
 Take advantage of the unique things to see and do in your contract location.
 Go hiking in the mountains, visit a national monument, tour a city museum, take a walk on the beach and eat at new restaurants.
-If you need ideas, check out the Outpatient section.

 7. Plan a short trip to explore the surrounding area.

 If you have friends or family that are normally distant and happen to be in driving distance of your contract location; make plans to go see them.
 If you have a couple of days off work, explore a surrounding town, park or tourist attraction.
 Invite others to join you but don’t give up and avoid going at it alone.

 Did you used to do photography?
 Scrapbooking?
 How about hiking or tennis?
 Is there a new activity or hobby that you have been yearning to try?
 Do it now!
 Keeping busy and keeping entertained is the number one way to avoid homesickness.

 9. Understand that it’s OK to feel overwhelmed, stressed or anxious.